andreysolovyev381/circular_buffer_bench/readme.md

 - The results are expected, as fixed size container doesn't try to allocate memory while performing operations of storing incoming data.
 - Works both for C++17 and C++20.
 - See the benchmark result in the dedicated file for the details.
-- If you are interested to get full source code for my implementation of fixed size circular buffer then please refer to the [respective repo](https://github.com/andreysolovyev381/circular_buffer_fixed).
+- If you are interested to get full source code for the implementation of fixed size circular buffer then please refer to the [respective repo](https://github.com/andreysolovyev381/circular_buffer_fixed).

 **Feel free to use at your own risk, no guarantees of any kind are given whatsoever.**